uikit/uikit-site/docs/pages/pagination.md

 ## Accessibility

-The previous/next pagination buttons handle setting the appropriate WAI-ARIA Roles and Properties.
+The previous/next pagination buttons set the appropriate WAI-ARIA roles and properties.

-The elements will have a `role="button"` and a property `aria-label`.
+- The prev/next elements have the `button` role and the `aria-label` property.

 ***